 A lot has changed in the trading industry.
-Gone are the days when trading was a preserve for professional brokers.
-Today, all you need to trade is reliable internet and a computer or mobile device.
+The days when trading was a preserve for professional brokers is long gone.
+Today, all you need to trade is reliable internet and a computer/mobile device.
 According to a study by Financial Industry Regulatory Authority (FINRA), retail investors increased by 38% in 2020.

-However, before you plunge into the markets, you’ll need to do thorough research.
+However, it’s important to do thorough research before diving head first into the markets.
 As a beginner, you need to learn the lingo, find a broker, and choose a suitable market.
-However, the most important thing is picking one trading style and perfecting it.
+Moreover, the most important thing is picking one trading style and perfecting it.

 Factors to think about

 It’s always a good idea to experiment with all trading styles when starting.
 In the long run, you have to choose one out of the four main options.
-Each trading option has its ups and downs, which is why you should give it some thought.
+Each trading option has its ups and downs, which is why you should spend some time learning them.
 Here are some of the factors you should consider when picking a trading style.

-Time is a crucial asset when trading.
-The most significant difference between the trading styles is the time factor.
+Time is one of the most important factors when trading.
+The biggest difference between the trading styles is the amount of time your money is in the market.
 Think about how much time you will trade on any given day.
 If you have a day job, then pick something a little less time-consuming.

 Position trading is perfect since trades may take up to a year.
 It requires a lot of patience.
 On the other hand, if you have time to sit in front of the computer, then day trading is the right fit.
 It is also perfect for those looking for quick gains rather than long-term investments.